laravel/nova-docs/4.0/resources/authorization.md

 ## Fields

 Sometimes you may want to hide certain fields from a group of users.
 You may easily accomplish this by chaining the `canSee` method onto your field definition.
-The `canSee` method accepts a Closure which should return `true` or `false`.
-The Closure will receive the incoming HTTP request:
+The `canSee` method accepts a closure which should return `true` or `false`.
+The closure will receive the incoming HTTP request:

 ```php
 use Laravel\Nova\Fields\ID;